serhii-untilov/multi-export/README.md

 MultiExport
 ============
-The MultiExport application, which prepares files for import into the "A5 Systems" database.
+The MultiExport application, which prepares files for importing into the "A5 Systems" database.

 Preview
 -------